- Academic Resources

 - Participate in various activities to help become acquainted with the College community

 Don’t miss New Parent Orientation, held August 14–16, 2015.
-Arrival begins on Friday, August 14, at 9 a.m. and NPO weekend ends on Sunday, August 16, at 2 p.m.
-Registration for NPO and on-campus housing, including the Guest House, is required and begins in June.
+Arrival begins on Friday, August 14, at 9 a.m., and NPO weekend ends on Sunday, August 16, at 2 p.m.
+Registration for NPO and on-campus housing is required.

 Get acquainted with our campus.
 Meet our professors.
 Hear from the College president.
 Visit with other new students and their families, and get answers to your questions.